 Strongyloidiasis is infection with Strongyloides stercoralis.
 Findings include rash and pulmonary symptoms (including cough and wheezing), eosinophilia, and abdominal pain with diarrhea.
-Diagnosis is by finding larvae in stool or small-bowel contents or by detection of antibodies in blood.
-Treatment is with ivermectin, thiabendazole, or albendazole.
+Diagnosis is by finding larvae in stool or small-bowel contents or occasionally in sputum or by detection of antibodies in blood.
+Treatment is with ivermectin or albendazole.

 Strongyloidiasis is endemic throughout the tropics and subtropics, including rural areas of the southern US, at sites where bare skin is exposed to contaminated soil and conditions are unsanitary.
 Strongyloides fülleborni, which infects chimpanzees and baboons, can cause limited infections in humans.